 We do not warrant that sme.africa will meet the requirements of any User or be uninterrupted, be legally effective or complete, timely, secure, error-free or free from infection by malicious software.
 Each User should keep up-to-date security software on the systems used to access sme.africa.

-Each User agrees to indemnify, defend, and hold us harmless (and our subsidiaries, Affiliates, officers, agents, co-branders or other partners, and employees) from and against any claim, demand, loss, damage, cost, or liability (including reasonable attorneys’ fees) arising out of or relating to its use of sme.africa.
+Each User agrees to indemnify, defend, and hold us harmless (and our subsidiaries, Affiliates, officers, agents, co-branders or other partners, and employees) from and against any claim, demand, loss, damage, cost, or liability (including reasonable attorneys’ fees), however to arising, arising out of or relating to its use of sme.africa.

 LIMITATION OF LIABILITY

 Correct faults.
-We will correct any fault in sme.africa where possible and as soon as reasonably practical and this is its entire liability regarding any fault in sme.africa.
+We will correct any fault in sme.africa where possible, and in our discretion, and as soon as reasonably practical, and this shall be our entire liability regarding any fault with regard to sme.africa.
 If this clause is held inapplicable or unenforceable, then the following clause will apply.

 Indirect damages excluded.
 To the extent permitted by applicable law, in no event will we (or our personnel) be liable for any indirect, incidental, special or consequential damages or losses (whether foreseeable or unforeseeable) of any kind (including loss of profits, loss of goodwill, damages relating to lost or damaged data or software, loss of use, damages relating to downtime or costs of substitute products) arising from the Agreement.